 • Preheat oven to 180C/160C fan/350F.

-• mix the milled flaxseed and water in a small bowl and leave to set for 10 minutes.
+• Mix the milled flaxseed and water in a small bowl and leave to set for 10 minutes.

-• Add the pumpkin puree, set flaxseed mixture, milk and coconut oil.
-Mix until smooth.
+• In a large bowl, mix the pumpkin puree, flaxseed mixture, milk and coconut oil until smooth.

 • Fold in 2/3 of the chocolate chips, then transfer into a loaf tin lined with baking paper.